3fuyang/fwio.me/src/content/notes/reading-react-source-code.md

 }
 ```

+### Paint

+This is not a React term but a browser concept.
+I put it here because it's important to first understand that it's we give the browser a chance to paint instead of we force it to do so.
+It's under browser's full control after all.

+The real DOM nodes are already created or updated in the `commit` phase.
+Yeah, we can read and measure the latest DOM nodes at this moment (usually in `useLayoutEffect`) to do some side effects or even trigger another re-render (P.S. these re-renders will be run synchronously to avoid a partial UI), but the screen is not refreshed until we finally yield the JavaScript execution, and the browser will use this opportunity to actually paint.

 ### Hooks

 `Hook`s are stored as a linked list on the `memoizedState` field of a Function Component's `Fiber`.